Samsung heir apparent invited to Jobs memorial - source

 "Apple plans to hold an invitation-only memorial service for Jobs apart from an employee event.
 Samsung's president Lee Jae-yong plans to attend the service to offer condolence to Jobs," the source said.

-Lee is the only son of and heir apparent to Samsung chairman Lee Kun-hee.
+Lee is the only son of an heir apparent to Samsung chairman Lee Kun-hee.

 Media reported that Lee would have a separate meeting with Apple CEO Tim Cook after the memorial service and discuss bilateral cooperation, but the source did not confirm the report.